 Posted By:Dynamic Concrete Pumping , Date: Oct 29, 2019

-With origins dating back to ancient Romans, concrete has been a staple material in the world for many, many years.
+With origins dating back to ancient Romans, the history of concrete has shown that it has been a staple material in the world for many, many years.
 Concrete, known for its durable, long-lasting qualities, can be used for many things.
 From the foundation of your home to the roads you drive, concrete is everywhere.
 When it’s freshly mixed, concrete is flexible — it can be molded and shaped to fit almost any project’s needs.
-When it hardens, concrete becomes incredibly strong with longevity sure to outlive its competitors.
+When the concrete hardens, it becomes incredibly strong with longevity sure to outlive its competitors.
 Because concrete is extremely versatile, it remains unmatched by many other materials.

 What Is Concrete and What Is It Made Of?